top of page

 In 2003, Peter Mansfield and Paul Lauterbur were awarded the Nobel Prize in medicine for the discovery of MRI.

-Many of them, however, felt too uncomfortable inside this container.
-The newer version of the technique, called open MRI, employs a special room (also hermetically sealed) where the patient does not have to suffer being locked “in a box” or, even worse, “in the grave.”
-He sees the doctor who operates the machine through a window, hears his instructions through earphones, and can use a mike to complain or even stop the test.
-Thanks to this minor improvement, MRI is fast becoming the most widespread medical imaging test, and a growing number of diagnostic centers are purchasing their own MRI machines.
+Until recently, patients had to be placed in a special large tube or box for an MRI test.
+Many found this experience uncomfortable.
+The newer version of the technique, called open MRI, uses a special room (also hermetically sealed) where the patient does not have to endure being locked “in a box” or, even worse, “in the grave.”
+They can see the doctor operating the machine through a window, hear instructions through earphones, and use a microphone to voice concerns or even stop the test.

-a doctor's notebook
+A doctor's notebook

 Comments